Honest comparison

 How to switch

-1. Sign up for CottageOps — 30 days free, no credit-card friction beyond the trial.
+1. Sign up for CottageOps — free in 2026, no credit card required.

 2. Recreate your menu — paste in items manually (most bakers finish in 20-30 min) or wait for the Homegrown CSV importer (next backend release).